ROvACC/training-docs/docs/source/sop/bucharest.rst

      - 25
      - 25

-Both TWRs shall select the optimal runway in use, considering the wind component and the RVR at the airport.
+Both TWRs shall select the optimal runway in use, considering the wind component and the RVR at the airports.

 | Traffic at LRBS will be accommodated based on the traffic at LROP.
 | Departures from LRBS runway 07 will be instructed to turn at safety altitude to heading 080 so they proceed on a parallel track with the departures from LROP.